 At any point during that year, the enrollee can switch back to Original Medicare, and can also enroll — with no medical underwriting — in a Medigap plan (Medicare supplement), and in a Part D Prescription Drug Plan if the Medicare Advantage plan covered prescriptions.
 (Note that for people who were previously enrolled in Original Medicare, switched to Medicare Advantage, and want to switch back within the first year, Medigap coverage is only guaranteed-issue if the person had been enrolled in a Medigap plan and discontinued it in order to enroll in Medicare Advantage.)

-When Medicare Advantage enrollees switch to Original Medicare during the disenrollment period, they’re also eligible to purchase a Part D Prescription Drug Plan.
+When Medicare Advantage enrollees switch to Original Medicare during the January-March open enrollment period, they’re also eligible to purchase a Part D Prescription Drug Plan.
 But a person who has Part D coverage with Original Medicare cannot switch to a different Part D plan during the January – March open enrollment period, since this window only applies to Medicare Advantage enrollees.

 There’s no one-size-fits-all when it comes to Medicare coverage.
-If you’re on a Medicare Advantage plan and you’ve decided you’d be better off with Original Medicare, you can make that switch between January 1 and February 14.
-Your ability to switch to Original Medicare and a Part D prescription plan is guaranteed, and your new coverage will take effect the first of the month after your disenrollment request is received.
-Your Part D prescription coverage will be effective the month following your enrollment.
+If you’re on a Medicare Advantage plan and you’ve decided you’d be better off with Original Medicare, you can make that switch between January 1 and March 31.
+Your ability to switch to Original Medicare and a Part D prescription plan is guaranteed.
+Alternatively, you can switch to a different Medicare Advantage plan during this period, if the one you have is not meeting your needs.

 Notes on Part D changes